WilliamJagerDEV/solfacil_update_partners/README.md

 # Teste Solfacil - Update Partners

-## Elixir / Phoenix containerized development environment

-This repo contains simple boilerplate files that can be added to any [Phoenix](https://www.phoenixframework.org/) application so you may run it and its database inside Docker containers using [Docker Compose](https://docs.docker.com/compose/).

 ## Docker
 `docker compose up` to start server with loggs or `docker compose up -d` with no loggs.